Contractions and vibrational basis set¶

 enermax 30000.0 25000.0

-selects a threshold of 30000 cm-1 for poten 1
+selects a threshold of 30000 cm-1 for poten 1 and one of 25000 cm-1 for poten 2 and any other potential present.

 Note that by default Duo will shift the PECs so that the lowest point of the lowest-lying PEC has zero energy, and that the energy

-vibrational energies including the zero point energy.
+used for the enermax threshold are total vibrational energies including the zero point energy.

 One can prevent Duo from shifting the PECs by writing in the input (anywhere but not within an input section)

-the option do_not_shift_pecs
+the option do_not_shift_pecs.

-are specified only levels which satisfy both criteria are kept for the solution of the coupled problem.
+If both enermax and vmax are specified only levels which satisfy both criteria are kept for the solution of the coupled problem.

-If neither of them is specified (or the vibrationalbasis
+If neither of them is specified (or the vibrationalbasis input section is missing altogether) then vmax

-for all PECs and there is a hard-coded limit of 10 8 cm-1 for enermax
+is taken equal to npoints for all PECs and there is a hard-coded limit of 10 8 cm-1 for enermax.

 end{itemize}